 Covering over 400 acres of land in memorials and gravestones, the Woodlawn Cemetery is widely known as one of the largest and most elegant cemeteries in New York City.

-Containing 1,300 mausoleums, they run the gamut of architectural styles, including the Art Nouveau with the Titanic victims Isidor and Ida Straus tomb and the Egyptian Modern mausoleum of the Woolworths.
+Its 1,300 mausoleums run the gamut of architectural styles, including the Art Nouveau tomb of Titanic victims Isidor and Ida Straus and the Egyptian Modern mausoleum of the Woolworths.
 Founded in 1863 during the rural cemetery movement, the cemetery contains around 300,000 tombs.